mieubrisse/personal-writing/the-sleep-guide/post.md

     - You do not read in bed
     - You do not play with your phone, work, or watch TV
 - As the post-lunch slump happens, you might take a short nap
+- You eat a relatively early dinner, around sunset
 - After sunset, 2-3 hours before bed, you...
     - Stop strenuous physical exercise
     - Stop food intake